-The short-range wake parameterization uses pseudo-modes (§18.1).
+The short-range wake parameterization uses pseudo-modes (§19.1).
 This parameterization utilizes the %wake%sr%long(:), and %wake%sr%trans(:) arrays for the longitudinal and transverse modes respectively.
 The structure used for the elements of these arrays are:

 '''

 type wake_sr_mode_struct !
 Pseudo-mode short-range wake struct

 real(rp) amp

 !
 Amplitude

 real(rp) damp

 !
 Damping factor.

 real(rp) freq

 !
 Frequency in Hz

 real(rp) phi

 !
 Phase in radians/2pi

+real(rp) b_sin

 ! non-skew sin-like component of the wake

-real(rp) b_sin
+! non-skew cos-like component of the wake

 real(rp) b_cos

-! skew cos-like component of the wake

 real(rp) a_sin

+! skew sin-like component of the wake

 real(rp) a_cos

 ! skew cos-like component of the wake

 end type

 '''

 The wakefield kick is calculated from Eq.
-(18.6). %amp, %damp, %freq, and %phi are the input parameters from the lattice file. the last four components (%norm\sin, etc.) store the accumulated wake: Before the bunch passes through these are set to zero and as each particle passes through the cavity the contribution to the wake due to the particle is calculated and added the components.
+(19.6). %amp, %damp, %freq, and %phi are the input parameters from the lattice file. the last four components (%norm_sin, etc.) store the accumulated wake: Before the bunch passes through these are set to zero and as each particle passes through the cavity the contribution to the wake due to the particle is calculated and added the components.

-$\$ wake $\$ z\sr\mode\max is the maximum z value beyond which the pseudo mode representation is not valid.
+$wakez_sr_mode_max$ is the maximum z value beyond which the pseudo mode representation is not valid.
 This is set in the input lattice file.